The Infobesity series

 Current & Upcoming Exhibitions

 The gigantic works consist of the digital residual material found on the internet or as Boris calls it; 'visual waste'.
-Amateurish vector files, logos of major brands, website UX parts, you name it.
-He lumps all of this together and supplements it with his own drawings, photos and texts.
-In the end, everything comes together in a gigantic digital file.
+Amateurish vector files, logos, UX components.
+All of this is mixed together and supplemented with his own drawings, photos and texts.

-Only vector files so not a single pixel is involved.
-This means that the works can be printed infinitely large and everything remains razor-sharp down to the smallest details, while the image from a distance is completely mixed like an expressionist painting.
+Not a single pixel is involved.
+Just pure mathematic vectors.
+This means that the works can be printed infinitely large formats whilst remaining razor-sharpness down to the smallest details.
+But viewed from a distance, everything is completely mixed like an expressionist painting.

 Digital street art